 Taller campers may find it frustrating to be constantly hunched over in dome-shaped tents.

 Even large 6-person tents may be less than six feet in the center and the sloping sides make it harder to move around.

-If you sleep on a cot, this may also mean that you have to move the cart further into the center of the tent to avoid rubbing up against the tent wall.
+If you sleep on a cot, this may also mean that you have to move the cot further into the center of the tent to avoid rubbing up against the tent wall.

-Tunnel-style tents, such as the REI Kingdom 6 person tent, are rectangular in shape and often come with a large vestibule section at one end.
+Tunnel-style tents, such as the REI Kingdom 6 person tent, are rectangular and often come with a large vestibule section at one end.

 Tall people may prefer this design to that of a dome-style tent as they can stand up and move around more easily.

-Pop-up tents take ten seconds to erect and forty minutes of head-scratching and a Ph.D. in tent design to try and get back into their bags.
+Pop-up tents take ten seconds to set up and forty minutes of head-scratching and a Ph.D. in tent design to try and get back into their bags.